Trail Logistics

 There are many designated campsites along the trail in the North Island in particular, both public and private.
 Stealth camping on private land or prohibited places is not acceptable in Aotearoa New Zealand even when you believe that no-one knew or will ever know that you had been.
 Te Araroa Trust has worked hard to establish relationships with private land owners, councils and many organisations to develop this network of trails.
 Please do not risk put the trail in jeopardy by ignoring this advice.

 Freedom camping is permitted on public Department of Conservation (DOC) land, except in areas where it is expressly prohibited or restricted.
-1,800km of the trail passes through public DOC land.
+The Trail Pass holders can camp next to all DOC huts.

 Please pay honesty box charges for use of private campsites whether this is a set fee or a donation.